livingstonlarus/runic/README.md

 1. **Faster Time-to-Market**: Accelerate product development cycles by working on multiple components simultaneously
 2. **Competitive Advantage**: Deliver more comprehensive solutions in less time than competitors
-3. **Scalable Development**: Scale development capacity by adding more AI agents as needed
+3. **Scalable Development**: Scale development capacity by adding more agents as needed

 ### ROI Calculation